2022 - 2023 School Year!

 Neli Kozhuharova is the founder and the head of the School.

-She has had a rich 28-year-long teaching experience in all educational grades of the education system of Bulgaria, from kindergarten and pre-school to primary and secondary; she has had a substantial amount of experience in the system of higher education as well, both at national and international level, as a teacher of Bulgarian language and Bulgarian history in Bulgarian schools and at the Russian Christian University of St John the Theologian in Moscow (2003-2007).
+She has had a rich teaching experience (more than 30 years of teaching) in all educational grades of the education system of Bulgaria, from kindergarten and pre-school to primary and secondary; she has had a substantial amount of experience in the system of higher education as well, both at national and international level, as a teacher of Bulgarian language and Bulgarian history in Bulgarian schools and at the Russian Christian University of St John the Theologian in Moscow (2003-2007).
 Nelli is the author of the book “And his Kingdom was well blessed”, dedicated to the celebration of 1,100 years of the death of the Bulgarian king St Boris the First; she is also the author of articles and other research in Middle Ages and Contemporary Bulgarian history.

 Zory Burner is a music composer and artistic leader of the vocal ensemble Peregrina EnChantica, thus presenting London audiences to the Byzantine style of Eastern Orthodox chants (in Bulgaria arrangement), as well as to her own music works being part of her different artistic projects.